 The modern farmhouse is an open look, both literally and metaphorically speaking: There is an emphasis on great rooms, high ceilings, wide-open plains.
 Within that space there is room for multiple styles to play.
 There are many ‘sub-genres’ of the modern farmhouse, if you will: some spaces allow more of the modern, industrial elements to take center stage, some evoke a more chintz-centric Americana feel, and other’s are reminiscent of a tasting room at a Sonoma wine vineyard.
 Within this wide range are a few specific common threads:

-3. Clean Lines
+3. Clean Lines for a Contemporary Flair

 Often, the rustic elements shine through in the architecture of the space and in stream-lined furnishings: reclaimed wood, exposed beams and brick, barn doors, sectional sofas, metal bed frames, ship lap.
 The modern farmhouse aesthetic is one that is respectful of architecture: The furnishings directly compliment or deliberately call attention to how they contrast the structure they are in.